seanmclane/sm-site/src/pages/posts/2019-10-10---30-fa-project-wild-jungle/index.md

 ![](sword1.JPG)
 *Thin crimpin' higher on P3*

 Pitch one was a bit of a mystery.
 I found three fixed pins and a bolted anchor.
 Two of the pins came out by hand, but the crack protects perfectly with c3s and finger pieces.
-We had to leave the crux tips section for a free lead later as it was pretty burly.
+We had to leave the crux tips section for a free lead later as it was pretty burly, insecure 12-.

 ##Why Not?

 Our third trip to the Wild Granites last week should have been to finish establishing Eden Wall, where Forest had cleaned [The Wrath](https://www.mountainproject.com/route/117859274/the-wrath), an insanely aesthetic line up a crack in an arete, and adding some other new lines.
-But Forest floated trying a line on the main dome.
+But Forest floated the idea of trying a line on the main dome.
 In just Saturday and half of Sunday, a new 1200' line could be a tall order.
 Why not though?

 On Friday, we hustled to hump gear up to camp and send The Wrath.
 Forest led the first two pitches combined on my 80m while I simul-climbed the first few feet to give him enough slack to anchor himself.
 Then came the stem / layback corner on thin gear.
 Forest got it first go as did I.